 Casey thinks young people should be held accountable for their actions, but to a lesser extent than adults.
 States such as California, Nebraska and New York recognize young adults need special considerations.
 These states have created young-adult courts that focus on rehabilitation.
 “Working together, we may be able to save young people like Kalief from the injustices that too often occur within the confines of our justice system,” Casey writes.

-If you or someone you care about may be at risk of suicide, call the National Suicide Prevention Lifeline.
-This free, 24/7 service offers support, information and local resources: 1-800-273-TALK (8255).
+If you or someone you care about may be at risk of suicide, call the Suicide and Crisis Lifeline.
+This free, 24/7 service offers support, information and local resources by calling or texting 988.